QiqiM/BasicLearn/README.md

 # BasicLearn
-Learn to plant a tree
+Learn to plant a tree.